 (1) Government Benefit Recipients.
-An applicant who is currently receiving assistance under one or more of the means-based governmental public benefits may be required to provide a current benefits statement or other documentary proof of their receipt of benefits, but shall not be required to provide any additional information or documentation about their income, assets, debts, or expenses.
+An applicant who is currently receiving assistance under one or more of the means-based governmental public benefits programs listed in 725 ILCS 5/124A-20(c)(1) shall receive a waiver.
+Such an applicant shall provide a current benefits statement or other documentary proof of their receipt of benefits, but shall not be required to provide any additional information about their income, assets, debts, or expenses.

 (2) Other Applicants.
-An applicant who is not receiving a means-based governmental public benefit shall provide financial information and supporting documentation including their most recent pay stubs from all employers, 1099s, and W-2s.
+An applicant who is not receiving a means-based governmental public benefit shall provide financial information and supporting documentation relating to the factors listed in in725 ILCS 5/124A-20(c)(1)(2-6), including their most recent pay stubs from all employers, 1099s, and W-2s.